blackirron/blackirron/README.md

   ML/AI · Systems · Robotics

-Building intelligent systems at the intersection of **engineering, machine learning, and software** — from NLP and local LLMs to computer vision for lunar radar data and Linux systems built from first principles.
+Building intelligent systems at the intersection of **engineering, deep learning, and software** — from NLP and local LLMs to computer vision for lunar radar data and Linux systems built from first principles.